 Hendy Woods is warmer and less foggy than most of the coastal redwood parks.
 During the summer, nearby Philo sees highs of 83′ and lows of 52′.
 In the winter, expect highs of 59′.
 That said, the park is moist and shady, so expect it to be cooler than other areas of Anderson Valley and layer up.

-What to Do in Hendy Woods
+Activities & Hiking in Hendy Woods

 The main event in Hendy Woods are the Big Hendy and Little Hendy groves, which you can visit on a network of trails that interconnect the two.
 You can adjust the trails for how much time and energy that you have.

-Hendy Woods Grand Tour Loop
+Hiking the Hendy Woods Grand Tour Loop

 This 4.5 mile large loop takes in both groves.
 The trails are well-marked and not technical.

-Little Hendy Long Loop
+Hiking the Little Hendy Long Loop

 If you are short on time, then prioritize the 1.6 mile Little Hendy Grove.
 It has the largest trees and is a quick loop trail.